xinhe97/academic-kickstart/content/authors/admin/_index.md

 - Visitors
 ---

 Sean is a PhD candidate at College of Business, City University of Hong Kong.
-Sean has been working on FinTech and Financial Economics, with new methods from Machine Learning, Econometrics, and Data Science.
+Sean has been working on Financial Economics and FinTech, with quantitative methods from Machine Learning, Econometrics, and Data Science.
+All the working papers are available via [SSRN](https://papers.ssrn.com/sol3/cf_dev/AbsByAuth.cfm?per_id=3071233).